cherrycoder9/cherrycoder9/README.md

 ### 🌴 Life Goals
 - [ ] Code in the cool breeze on the hills of San Diego
 - [ ] Pursue common goals with a small, crack team of 3-4 people
+- [ ] Graduate with a Bachelor's degree in Computer Science
 - [ ] Earn a Master's degree in Computer Science

 ### 🚀 Solo Developer Milestones